-A protein found in Coprinus comatus mushrooms could kill a type of leukemia cell, study suggests.
+A protein found in the edible mushroom known as "shaggy ink cap" might be able to kill a type of leukemia cell, new research suggests.

 Coprinus comatus, also known as "shaggy ink cap" or "lawyer's wig," is a type of edible mushroom normally found in North America and Europe.
 Its habitat is usually meadows and grasslands, but it can also sometimes be found along gravel roads or on lawns in towns and cities.